 Editor’s Note: As we say good-bye to 2016, we look back at some of our most shared blogs of the year.
 We covered a wide range of network infrastructure topics, and we hope you enjoy revisiting some of these popular posts.
 This blog first appeared on March 14, 2016.

-fiber optic deployments are moving toward a network architecture that drives fiber deeper to various stages of the FTTx network, and ultimately into individual homes.
+Trends in fiber optic deployments are moving toward a network architecture that drives fiber deeper to various stages of the FTTx network, and ultimately into individual homes.
 Equipment providers need to offer solutions that address the larger challenges of meeting targeted budgets while still addressing shorter timelines for fiber deployments.
 Customers also want complete product offerings streamlined to meet their full end-to-end architecture needs.

 Optical fiber continues to gain popularity as one of the best broadband mediums for future-proofing against higher and faster capacity requirements by end users.
 While some have concluded the existence of optical connectivity in multi-dwelling units (MDUs), office buildings and even single-family units (SFU) may increase property values fiber connectivity as part of the building structure has become an expected service for users.

-acquisition of the BNS business from TE Connectivity significantly expanded CommScope’s fiber portfolio to deliver more innovative solutions.
+The acquisition of the BNS business from TE Connectivity significantly expanded CommScope’s fiber portfolio to deliver more innovative solutions.
 We now solve more of our customers’ challenges, and serve more customers around the globe with new FTTx solutions.

-mini Rapid Fiber distribution terminal available in both (RDT), indoor and outdoor MDU applications gives service providers a plug-and-play box to get fiber to users faster.
+Our mini Rapid Fiber distribution terminal (RDT), available in both indoor and outdoor MDU applications gives service providers a plug-and-play box to get fiber to users faster.
 Using our RapidReel cable spool, the mini RDT can deploy several hundred feet of fiber cable quickly, which can lower installation costs.
 Both the indoor/outdoor cable and plenum cable models are available.
 The RapidReel cable spool and multi-fiber cable with connectors help reduce site survey inspections, and the reel spool offers a clean, neat way to quickly store any excess cable.
 The mini RDT minimizes product variations in inventory and provides “on-the-fly” cable length adjustments to speed up overall MDU installations.

 In this video, Kathy Terryll, product manager, provides the service provider a glimpse into how to speed up fiber installations on the premises with our new fiber solutions.